is-it-ayush/isitayush.dev/README.md

 ### Deployment

 To deploy this project, you can use [Vercel](https://vercel.com/).
 It's free for open source projects & you can deploy it with just `npx vercel deploy`.
 You can also deploy it on [Netlify](https://www.netlify.com/) or [Render](https://render.com/).
 I haven't tested it, but it should work.

+- Make sure you have a `.env.production` file in the root directory.
+You can copy the contents of [.env.example] to `.env.production` & replace the values with your own.

 ### License